sbidy/privacyIDEA-ADFSProvider/README.md

 ## Version 1.3.7 (30.04.2020 // Current)
   - Add support for more languages and also a dynamic bindings (thanks to @jinshin and @Webserve)
   - "Submit" button also customizable
-  - Fix Bug for #39 - thank you again @Webserve
+  - BugFix for #39 - thank you again @Webserve
   - Some other improvements

 PLEASE update the config.xml!
 You can use your old config file but you will miss some cool new features!
 Please migrate!